slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
-## On computers and maths
+## On maths, computers and AI

 <!--
+- chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer.
+- llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.
+- Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design

 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
-- Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
 - blockchains are not personal-computing operational systems; they are social systems.
 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem